xyzyzl/compprog/README.md

 At the end we simply loop through every vertex (on each side) and find the max.

+**USACO 2014 March USACO Gold - Sabotage** \
+12/2/2019 \
+Estimated CF Rating: 2400

+We are minimizing the average.
+Thus, it suffices to binary search over the average until we find a working one.

+At each mid, we check if mid can be put into a contiguous subarray.
+As we are taking away an average of mid from each index, we can simply loop through while subtracting mid.
+If the overall is feasible then mid works, else it does not.

 **USACO 2014 December USACO Gold - Guard Mark** \
 12/1/2019 \
 Estimated CF Rating: 2100